abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 parses.
 In general, many parsers do not return a syntax tree but instead evaluate, interpret, or otherwise process the expressions as they go along.
 We assume that any such evaluation or interpretation is applied at a later stage, based on the returned syntax tree.
-(Pratt parsers in general can easily interpret or evaluate languages on-the-fly, but for simplicity the Typped package always forms a syntax tree by default.)
+Pratt parsers in general can easily interpret or evaluate languages on-the-fly, but for simplicity the builtin methods of the Typped package always form a syntax tree by default.
+(If type-checking is disabled then arbitrary Pratt Parsers can still be defined using Typped.)

 .. _Operator precedence: